gustavocoimbradev/cpf-validator/readme.md

-# 📑 CPF Validator API
+# 📑 CPF Válido API

 A lightweight API to validate **Brazilian CPF numbers**.
 It returns clean and simple **JSON responses**, ready for integration into any system.